 Since the UFMP was officially adopted in April 2021, the community has begun implementing the initiatives detailed in the plan.
 Any news or updates on this work by the City of Columbus will be included here.

 ANNUAL REPORTSThe City of Columbus is dedicated to providing annual reports on the progress of UFMP implementation.
 This is important to keeping the work from the plan in the forefront, as well as part of an effort to improve communication with the public (specifically Action 10: Institute a Plan to Regularly Measure Progress & Reassess Next Steps).
-Read the 2-page annual reports for 2021, 2022 and 2023 in PDF format below.
+Read the 2-page annual reports for 2021, 2022, 2023, and 2024 in PDF format below.

 |